gerac83/rf_simulator/README.md

 source install/setup.sh
 ```

-Only run the following command if you are running WSL with a GPU.
-For other installation types, this is not needed, just make sure to have your drivers up-to-date.
+**CHECK THIS: Only run the following command if you are running WSL with a GPU.
+For other installation types, this is not needed, just make sure to have your drivers up-to-date.**

 ```bash
 echo "export LIBGL_ALWAYS_SOFTWARE=1" >> ~/.bashrc